LAST UPDATED 2-15-2022

 Lawmakers felt pressure from the hotel industry to put a cap and some regulations on short-term rentals within D.C. to ensure their lock on the market doesn’t get watered down by too many travelers’ options.

 New rules for property owners were voted upon by the City Council in 2018 after the topic was debated heavily for two years.
-The laws went into effect in April 2019.
+The laws went into effect in April 2019, however they have not been routinely enforced until now.
+If you haven’t been following the rules thus far, now is the time to buckle down.
+Know the rules and follow the rules.

 The rules revolve primarily around the property owner.
 It’s the first time the District has implemented comprehensive laws for short-term rentals.